 If you enjoy Willow, you should try Spider Solitaire, a traditional solitaire card game.

-7 tableau piles (below foundations) - alternate color build down.
+7 tableau piles: Alternate color build down.
 If groups of cards are in sequence, move them down by alternate color.
 Fill in the blanks with any lawful card or legal collection of cards.
-To begin the game, one card is dealt face up to the first pile, two cards to the second pile, and so on.
+To begin the game, one card is dealt face-up to the first pile, two cards to the second pile, and so on.

-4 fans (left) - the top card can be played on the foundations, tableau, or other fans.
+4 fans: The top card can be played on the foundations, tableau, or other fans.
 Create cards of the same rank.
 No gaps may be filled.
-At the start of the game, each pile is dealt 6 cards face up.
+At the start of the game, each pile is dealt 6 cards face-up.

 There are four foundation piles.

 Any ace in the foundation may be transferred to any vacant pile.

 A card may be added to a foundation pile if it is one higher than the pile's previous top card and is of the same suit.
 As a result, the only card that could be played on a 4 of hearts is a 5 of hearts.

 Cards cannot be taken from the foundation after they have been placed.